Sythenz/LayoutsPlugin/README.md

 **Export Layout:** Saves out the layout to a directory and a name you specify, handy for sharing layouts with others.

+**Recent Layouts:** A drop down that lists the last 5 layouts imported, clicking them will load a previous layout.

 **WIP:**
 I'm working on adding a recent drop-down that will show previously loaded Editor Layouts, handy for quick switching.